kannans89/ElmRepo/03_EnvSetup/EnvSetup.md

 - Print − Prints the result.
 - Loop − Loops the above command until the user exits.
 Use the command `:exit` to exit REPL and return back to the terminal.

 Open terminal and type command `elm repl` .
 A simple example to add two numbers in REPL is shown below:

+1. `Reads` numbers 10 and 20 from user
+2. `Evaluates` using the `+` operator
+3. `Prints` result as 30
+4. `Loops` for next user input .Here we exits out from loop.

 ![REPL](https://github.com/kannans89/ElmRepo/blob/master/images/02_repl.PNG?raw=true)

 <!--